Is "The Man Rack" a dealbreaker or not?

 While we won't dash the subtle sexiness of slight androgyny, it's pretty safe to say that certain stereotypically male and female traits should remain with their original sex.
-Namely—breasts on women.
-Not men.
+Namely, boobs on women, NOT men.
 Thanks.
-Girl Vs. Guy Hot: Whom Do You Dress For?

-Which is why it was comforting to read that fleshy gentleman with cups that runneth over are hightailing it to the surgeon's office in greater numbers then ever before.
-While they could certainly diet and pump iron, the British Association of Aesthetic Plastic Surgeons reported that the number of male breast reductions have increased 80 percent in the past year.
-While still not ranking in the top two of male procedures (rhinoplasty—or "nose-job," and blepharoplasty—surgery on the skin around the eyes, are one and two respectively), more men who might fill out a Victoria's Secret B-cup are taking action (at least in England).
-Men's Mag Faces Probe Over Booby Prize
+It was comforting to read that fleshy gentleman with cups that runneth over are hightailing it to the surgeon's office in greater numbers than ever before.
+While they could certainly diet and pump iron, the British Association of Aesthetic Plastic Surgeons reports that the number of male breast reductions are on the rise.

-While it's nice to see that we aren't the only gender who battle a love/hate relationship with our mammaries, perhaps the most amusing part of the article is how one "consultant plastic surgeon" blames glossy magazines for this upswing in male self-consciousness.
+It's nice to see that we aren't the only gender with a love/hate relationship with our mammaries, but perhaps the most amusing part of the article is how one "consultant plastic surgeon" blames glossy magazines for this upswing in male self-consciousness.
 As if a Men's Health cover should take full responsibility for dudes finally noticing their breasts.

-"I use a pretty standard rule of thumb when it comes to moobs.
-If I can see an outline of anything that would even remotely look like man boobs I stay far, far, far away.
+- "I use a pretty standard rule of thumb when it comes to moobs.
+If I can see an outline of anything that would even remotely look like man boobs, I stay far, far away.
 There are just some things men shouldn't have." -Alex, 30, single

 - "I'm not wild about short guys or men with receding hairlines, but I'll take both of those options before a guy with moobs.
 Absolutely.
 Ugh." -Samantha, 27, in a relationship